Battle of Long Jawai

 A large Indonesian contingent crossed the border and attacked the outpost at Long Jawai, about fifty miles into Borneo.
 A small mixed military and paramilitary force was defeated by the Indonesians but British Gurkha reinforcements were put into the jungle between the area and Indonesian Borneo.
 In a number of ambushes some of the withdrawing Indonesian force were killed.

 Background

 On 25 September 1963, Captain John Burlinson arrived at the village of Long Jawai, population of 500, and began setting up defences.
 His forces consisted of six Gurkhas led by Corporal Tejbahadur Gurung, two Police Field Force officers, and 21 local (paramilitary) Malaysian Border Scouts.
 However, an Indonesian reconnaissance party had been hiding in one of the village longhouses and was soon reinforced by a full-scale raiding party.
 The Gurkhas and Malaysians were oblivious to the danger.
-The Indonesians had moved into this area with 200 men and 300 porters.
+The Indonesians had moved into this area with approximately 150 soldiers, or about 200 soldiers stated by some records, and 300 porters.